esraaH2/Phishing-URL-Detection-Mobile-app/README.md

 ---

 ## 📌 Problem Statement
-Many individuals in Malaysia continue to struggle with identifying unsafe or phishing URLs, especially those received via SMS, WhatsApp, and email.
+Many individuals continue to struggle with identifying unsafe or phishing URLs, especially those received via SMS, WhatsApp, and email.
 Limited digital awareness increases the risk of data theft, identity fraud, and online scams.

 In alignment with **UN Sustainable Development Goal 4 (Quality Education)**, this project aims to enhance digital literacy and cybersecurity awareness by providing users with an educational and practical mobile application for detecting malicious links.